-In the region, we support many social projects such as Flüchtlingshilfe Velbert e.V. or Sucht- und Jugendhilfe e.V., but also projects that support deprived children in the region.
-Stannol donated the prize money from the sustainability award it received from the NRW Efficiency Agency to a project run by the Foundation Leuchtturm to provide children from deprived families with school materials.
-We prefer to commission regional service providers for projects, such as the renaturalisation of our outdoor area, in order to strengthen the region.
-In addition, in cooperation with the regional vocational schools, we often offer internships and accompanied" get -to -know days" for pupils.
-Stannol is a training company in the commercial sector.
-A growing team of working students accompanies us with young ideas and working techniques in projects and developments.
+At the same time, we want to make it easier for young people to enter the world of work.
+In cooperation with regional vocational schools, we regularly offer internships and supervised taster days for pupils.
+As a training company in the commercial sector, we give junior staff the opportunity to develop their skills with us.
+The team is also supported by a growing number of working students who bring fresh ideas and new perspectives to our projects.

 As already mentioned, we are an active member of many sustainable communities that actually want to make a difference.
 These networks are active both regionally and nationwide, with a focus on sustainable action.
 In joint meetings, actions and information rounds, sustainable issues can be discussed and questioned in a protected space, but also approaches to action and experiences can be exchanged.
 There is regular exchange and a lot of commitment in joint activities and learning projects with other interested companies, sometimes from the same sector and region.